Geology 114 DINOSAURS AND THEIR RELATIVES

 - In-Lecture Quizzes (x4) – 10%

-Your final grade for the course will be based on scores from 3 exams, in-lecture quizzes, and laboratory assignments.
-Each exam is comprehensive and will include material presented from the beginning of the semester.
-Laboratory sessions have weekly assignments that must be submitted by the specified deadline, normally the end of each lab session.
-Assignments will be usually be graded before your next lab session.
-A missed lecture exam will require official documentation to substantiate the absence and can be made-up only at the discretion of the professor.
-There are 13 labs for which assignments are due throughout the semester.
+Each lecture exam is comprehensive and will include material presented from the beginning of the semester.
+Laboratory sessions have a weekly assignment that must be completed and submitted to Canvas by a specified deadline.
+The assignment will be graded before your next lab session.
+Your final grade for the course will be based on scores from 3 exams, in-lecture exercises, and laboratory assignments.
+A missed lecture exam will require official documentation to substantiate the absence, and can be made-up only at the discretion of the professor.
+A missed lab session and assignment will require official documentation and permission from the professor to make-up the assignment.
+Only one lab make-up session will be given prior to an exam for those who have permission.
+You may have to move items in your schedule to accommodate the lab make-up session.
+There are 12 labs for which assignments are due throughout the semester.
+There are 16 weeks to the semester

 As a student at IU, you are expected to adhere to the standards and policies detailed in the Code of Student Rights, Responsibilities, and Conduct (Code).
 When you submit a paper with your name on it in this course, you are signifying that the work contained therein is all yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged.
 If you are unsure about the expectations for completing an assignment or taking a test or exam, be sure to seek clarification beforehand.
 All suspected violations of the Code will be handled according to University policies.
 Sanctions for academic misconduct may include a failing grade on the assignment, reduction in your final grade, a failing grade in the course, among other possibilities, and must include a report to the Dean of Students.